This article was written in collaboration with Dr. Chip Lavie.

 Patients with a heart valve replacement either for aortic or mitral valve disease.

-Patients with new diagnosis of chronic heart failure with a step-change in clinical presentation.
+Patients with a new diagnosis of chronic heart failure with a step-change in clinical presentation.

 Patients who have undergone a procedure for implantation of a cardiac defibrillator (ICD) or cardiac resynchronization (BiV with or without ICD) for chronic heart failure.